NTX-McGill/NeuroTechX-McGill-2021/software/data_collection_platform/backend/README.md

 ## Connecting to the database

+If you are setting up on Linux/Mac install the package `sudo apt install libpq-dev`

 The database credentials can be found on the software channel on Slack.
 One can use the `psql` CLI to connect to the database: `psql --host=neurotech-db.postgres.database.azure.com --port=5432 --username=neurotech@neurotech-db --dbname=postgres`